21 Apr How to visit Doi Inthanon National Park, Chiang Mai

-Apart from the camps you can also book a bungalow inside the camp.
+Apart from the camps, you can also book a bungalow inside the camp.
 You can either book the bungalows upon arrival or book one ahead in time online.
 They are far more comfortable than camping if you prefer so and range from 1,000-6,500THB per night.

 Apart from the official bungalows, you can book accommodation in the royal project which is also even better in service.
 There are also many homestays in the Karen village.
 This is a fantastic option to live, stay and observe the lifestyle of the local tribes.
-You can book these online via agoda.com or booking.com.
+You can book these online via agoda.com or even airbnb.com.
 Make sure you check the location on the map so that the place lies inside the park premises.

 What to carry for your trip